hengshuaiyao/HengshuaiYao.github.io/README.md

 ### RLAD Lab:
 I lead the "Reinforcement Learning for Autonomous Driving (RLAD)" in Edmonton for Huawei Technologies.
-Our Lab aims to investigate fundamental issues in mobile robots, study potential and risks of using Reinforcement Learning for wheel robots.
+Our Lab aims to investigate fundamental issues in mobile robots, study the potential and risks of using Reinforcement Learning for wheel robots.
 - Borislav Mavrin (2018.05-)
 - Donglai Zhu (2017.02-)
 - Hao Chen (2016.11-)